MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagscheduleinfomonthsmerged-canonical-property.md

 ## Remarks

 Events of free/busy type tentative are not included in this property.
-The syntax/format and constraints of this property are the same as those of **PR_SCHDINFO_MONTHS_TENTATIVE** ( [PidTagScheduleInfoMonthsTentative](pidtagscheduleinfomonthstentative-canonical-property.md)) but refer to appointments that are marked OOF or Busy on the associated calendar object.
+The syntax/format and constraints of this property are the same as those of **PR_SCHDINFO_MONTHS_TENTATIVE** ([PidTagScheduleInfoMonthsTentative](pidtagscheduleinfomonthstentative-canonical-property.md)) but refer to appointments that are marked OOF or Busy on the associated calendar object.

-## Related Resources
+## Related resources

-### Protocol Specifications
+### Protocol specifications

 [[MS-OXPROPS]](http://msdn.microsoft.com/library/f6ab1613-aefe-447d-a49c-18217230b148%28Office.15%29.aspx)